 These are not as common among hikers, most likely because of the noise we make, but also because hiking boots protect the ankle, where many people are bitten.

 Forget the cut and suck thing you’ve seen in the movies.
 Don’t apply a tourniquet either.
 Stay calm and wash the bite and disinfect it as much as possible.
 Take a picture of the snake if you can for identification.
-If possible, phone ahead to a hospital, the ranger station, or call 911 as soon as you can.
+If possible, phone ahead to a hospital, or the ranger station, or call 911 as soon as you can.

 Do not wait!
 Even if you feel fine or are certain the snake is not poisonous.
 Many snakes look similar and it is far better to be safe than sorry.